Orlando Arcia Preview, Player Props: Braves vs. Cardinals

 Orlando Arcia At The Plate

-- He ranks 22nd in batting average, 64th in on base percentage, and 63rd in slugging among the qualifying hitters in baseball.
+- Among the qualified batters in MLB play, he ranks 20th in batting average, 56th in on-base percentage, and 60th in slugging.

-- Arcia has driven in a run in 36 games this year (31.6%), including 17 games with more than one RBI (14.9%).
-He has also driven home three or more of his team's runs in two contests.
+- Arcia has had at least one RBI in 32.2% of his games this season (37 of 115), with more than one RBI 17 times (14.8%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 39.5% of his games this year, with two or more runs scored in 9.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.